liamabrahams/acf-css-gradient-picker/README.md

 )
 ```

-WARNING: This field won't work with the_field() as it is designed to return an array of data for a theme developer to use.
+**WARNING**: This field won't work with the_field() as it is designed to return an array of data for a theme developer to use.

 = Compatibility =